 This exhibition is designed to be accessible to all.
 Descriptions are available in English and Spanish, with an additional option for verbal descriptions via a listening device.
 Students can enjoy discounted tickets for just $24, and the Museum offers free admission to everyone on Friday evenings from 5–10 pm and on the second Sunday of each month, including access to the “Edges of Ailey” exhibit.

-“Edges of Ailey” provides more than just a traditional museum exhibit of a renowned choreographer—it is a demonstration of Ailey’s enduring influence on art, culture and the fight for equality.
+“Edges of Ailey” provides more than just a traditional museum exhibit of a renowned choreographer—it demonstrates Ailey’s enduring influence on art, culture and the fight for equality.
 Proven by his dance works, one does not need to be a dancer to connect with Ailey.
 The human spirit displayed by Ailey’s works invokes passion in people on its own.
-At the Whitney Museum until Feb 9, this tribute will ensure that Ailey’s work will continue to inspire audiences to celebrate, connect and feel together.
+At the Whitney Museum until Feb.
+9, this tribute will ensure that Ailey’s work will continue to inspire audiences to celebrate, connect and feel together.